 Most likely, as you read these poems, you will have a notion of what they mean, at least to you.
 It is not my desire to detract from your personal interpretations.
 The wonderful thing about a poem is that it can have different meanings to different readers.
 However, as is often the case, and certainly with my poetry, there is the “official” interpretation — the intention of the writer — and so, to the curious reader, I offer the following by way of explanation.

-Many of my poems are inspired by my experience of Bipolar disorder, otherwise known as Manic Depression.
-This incurable mental illness is, in part, the result of childhood sexual abuse, being bullied relentlessly at school, and becoming the victim of mental and spiritual abuse later in adult life.
+Many of my poems are inspired by my experience of Bipolar disorder, also known as Manic Depression, the result of childhood sexual abuse, being bullied relentlessly at school, and becoming the victim of mental and spiritual abuse later in adult life.
 Poems such as “Free Will”, “God Helped Me Park My Car”, “Stones”, “The Circle”, “They”, and “What Maketh Me” are unapologetic in their references to the abuses I have suffered in my life.
 Through my poetry I lay bare the scars that have contributed to who I am today.

 It is said that as many as 50% of Bipolar patients attempt suicide at least once.
 I am one of those fifty-in-one-hundred having taken an overdose in an effort to fall asleep and forget Life's worries.
 It should be of no surprise then, that the themes of many of my poems relate to human mortality and death.
 “A Mystery” is quite clearly the narrative of a suicide who has planned his death meticulously so as to trouble his loved ones as little as possible.
 “I Am Your Death, Precarious”, “The Score”, “Fragile”, “Passing Through”, and “So Short Your Life — Yet Colourful!” address the shortness and unpredictability of life and death, matters my Bipolar brain ponders on frequently!